-Dimitris Katsikas, Head of Crisis Observatory, is the programme’s coordinator.
+Dimitris Katsikas, Head of the Greek and European Economy Observatory, is the programme’s coordinator.

 During 2017-2018 the Chair funded the study entitled “Reforms in Public Administration during the crisis: Review, Description, Evaluation.”
 The study documented the Public Administration reforms promoted by the Economic Adjustment Programmes.
 The aim of the study was to evaluate the implementation and impact of the reforms that have been implemented, as well as to assess the overall progress in Public Administration, including the obstacles that came up during the implementation effort.
 The research was coordinated by Professor Calliope Spanou, Department of Political Science and Public Administration, National and Kapodistrian University of Athens.
 The research team consisted of Dr. Christos Ioannou, Dr. Manto Lampropoulou, Dr. Evangelia Balla, and Professor Dimitrios Oikonomou.